bmw-software-engineering/lobster/packages/lobster-tool-json/README.md

 * `lobster-json`: Extract activities from JSON files

+## Configuration via YAML

+The tool uses a YAML configuration file to define the following common parameters:

+  1) inputs: A list of input file paths (can include directories).
+  2) out: The name of the output file where results will be stored.
+  3) inputs-from-file: A file containing paths to input files or directories.
+  4) single: A flag to avoid the use of multiprocessing.
+If true, multiprocessing will be skipped.

+  * YAML Configuration Example:

+    Below is an example of how you can define these parameters in the YAML configuration file:

+    ```yaml
+    out: "output.lobster"  # Output file where results will be written
+    inputs:
+        - "file1.json"
+        - "file2.json"
+        - "directory1/"
+    inputs-from-file: "directory1/"  # File containing a list of input files or directories
+    single: false  # Set to true to avoid multiprocessing
+    ```

+  * Command-Line Usage:

+    To run the tool with the specified YAML configuration file, use the following command:

+    ```bash
+    lobster-json --config /path/to/config.yaml
+    ```

+    Where /path/to/config.yaml is the path to your YAML configuration file.

 ## Usage

 Some projects store their test vectors in JSON files.
 This tool can be